jtirana98/Hydra_tackling-CF-in-SFL/README.md

 - Note that 'TinyImageNet' requires the largest memory demand.
 - Other datasets can be loaded even with 16GB RAM.

-### Strucure of Repos' Files
+### Structure of Repos' Files

 **All util files:**

 - my_utils.py: contains the functions for measuring accuracy, per-label/position accuracy, and the two forgetting scores (Backward trasfer and Performance Gap) in every round.
 - get_data.py: constructs the data loaders for every client and group of clients, given the data partitioning method.
 Essentially, it contains an API function that encapsulates all available operations: 'func: get_data_partition()'.
 The downloaded dataset will be stored under the '*./data*' folder.
 Please check below for the other assets we employed for this functionality.
 - get_models.py: constructs the model parts for every entity.
 Inside the folder 'models/', you can find the definition class for all models used.
 Note that the classes contain a definition for Split Learning, i.e., instead of constructing an object of the whole model, one can ask for only part of the model given the cut-layer definition.
-In order to implement these classes we use PyTorch, but the definition of them has been made from scratch as there is not any library for supporting SL operations.
+In order to implement these classes, we use PyTorch, but the definition of them has been made from scratch as there is not any library for supporting SL operations.
 The file  contains an API function that encapsulates all available operations 'func: get_model()'

 **Running experiments files:**

-We have included the implementation of Hydra (see Figure below) and all baseline methods that were incorporated into the paper's experiments (systematic analysis and numerical evaluations of Hydra).
+We have included the implementation of Hydra (see the Figure below) and all baseline methods that were incorporated into the paper's experiments (systematic analysis and numerical evaluations of Hydra).
 In detail,

 <div style="text-align: center;">
   <img src="./hydra_design.png" alt="Centered image" style="display: block; margin: 0 auto;">